 Jill Ehlert is an artist based in Cobble Hill, BC, Canada.
-Her creative practice spans 35 years with specific emphasis on the creation of experimental works incorporating mixed media, drawing and collage.
+Her creative practice spans 35 years with specific emphasis on the creation of experimental works by combining mixed media, drawing and collage.
 Nature, organic forms and cellular structures inspire her work.

 'I consider myself a process artist; research, collecting, observing and experimentation support and inform my work.
 Drawing is the touchstone of my art practice and involves extensive explorations of mark making in a wide variety of mediums and creative application techniques.

 In my current work I am inspired by “Intertidal Ecosystems”, I explore ideas of growth and deterioration, strength and fragility, beauty and the grotesque.
 I create abstract mixed media collages based on my imagination and perceptions of this natural world.
 I manipulate paper with unconventional methods such as burning, smoking and piercing holes.
 These processes yield results that echo the shapes and patterns I discover and observe in marine species such as seaweed, barnacles, sea urchins and anemones.
 My work is built up in collaged layers creating a sense of textured density.'

 When I was 11, we moved to a larger home where Mom's painting studio was on the 3rd floor.
 Mom attended local painting classes at the “Alberta College of Art” and summer programs at the “Banff School of Fine Arts”.
 I remember posing for Mom, painting with her and the wonderful smell of oil paints.
 I remember her delight over a new line of paints — they were fast drying and could be mixed and cleaned up with water— this was the early 60's and "acrylic paint" was fairly new to the artist's market.